vic/flake-aspects/README.md

 ```

 This `emit` function is utilized by the [`aspects`](nix/aspects.nix) library to manage module dependencies between different aspects of the same class.
 Both `transpose` and `aspects` are independent of flakes.

+#### Use aspects without flakes.

+It is possible to use the aspects system as a library, independent of flakes.
+This can be used, for example, to avoid poluting flake-parts' `flake.modules` or by libraries that want to create own isolated aspects scope.
+For examples of this, see our own [flake-parts integration](nix/flakeModule.nix), and how [`den`](https://github.com/vic/den) creates its own [`den.aspects` scope](https://github.com/vic/den/blob/main/nix/scope.nix) independent of `flakes.aspects`/`flake.modules`.

 ### As a Dendritic Flake-Parts Module (`flake.aspects` option)